kevinmatthes/lox/README.md

 When compiling a printable version of this documentation using Pandoc, the full license will be attached automatically to the resulting document.
 This can be invoked by calling `repository-manual.m`.

+### Repositories Inspiring this Implementation

+#### The Lox Language Definition -- Standard Implementation (MIT License)

+The license concerning the Standard Implementation of Lox according to [the Lox Language Definition](https://github.com/munificent/craftinginterpreters) is as
+follows:

+> Copyright (c) 2015 Robert Nystrom
+>
+> Permission is hereby granted, free of charge, to any person obtaining a copy
+> of this software and associated documentation files (the "Software"), to
+> deal in the Software without restriction, including without limitation the
+> rights to use, copy, modify, merge, publish, distribute, sublicense, and/or
+> sell copies of the Software, and to permit persons to whom the Software is
+> furnished to do so, subject to the following conditions:
+>
+> The above copyright notice and this permission notice shall be included in
+> all copies or substantial portions of the Software.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
+> FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS
+> IN THE SOFTWARE.

 ## Software Requirements